kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-utxos.md

 In order to test your understanding, we will go over some questions:

-1\) _Alice has now received 1 Bitcoin, from her transaction with Bob.
+> 1\) _Alice has now received 1 Bitcoin, from her transaction with Bob.
 She would like to now send Kate, 0.5BTC for a new phone and Nicole 0.2BTC for a new computer.
 Describe the process for this transaction._

 Formalising this a bit, A transaction has inputs and outputs.
 Alice uses some amount of Bitcoins as **input **and Bob gets some amount of Bitcoins as **output.**

 Let's do another example with this terminology.

 Alice has 6 Bitcoins that she received from James.
 She wants to send_ 5BTC_ to Bob.
 She forms a transaction by supplying her **6 BTC as one input to this transaction. **She then states that this transaction will have two **outputs. **One will send 5BTC to Bob.
 The other will send 1BTC back to Alice.

+Formalising this further, the two outputs from the transaction above are unspent.
+They are called **Unspent Transaction Outputs \(UTXOs\).**

+If Alice decides to use her 1BTC or Bob decides to use his 5BTC, then the transaction output will no longer be unspent.
+It will then be called a **Spent Transaction Output.**

+> True or False: Only UTXOs can be used as inputs to transactions